revenium/revenium-metering-python/CONTRIBUTING.md

 If you need to manually release a package, you can run the `bin/publish-pypi` script with a `PYPI_TOKEN` set on the environment.

+## Support

+For questions or issues, contact support@revenium.io